Naoghuman/articles/README.md

-* The article [01 Setup the project] describes the steps how to setup a new project in [GitHub] with my project template and what are the advantages from using this [Project-Template-afterburnerfx-Naoghuman].
+* The article [01 Setup the project] describes the steps how to setup a new project in [GitHub] with my project template and what are the advantages from using this template [Project-Template-afterburnerfx-Naoghuman].
 * _(not started)_ The article [02 Create first prototype] describes the steps and
-  decisions how to create the first prototype from `SokubanFX`.
+  decisions which I make during the implementation from the first `prototype`.
 * _(not started)_ The article [03 Stabilization from the prototype] describes the
   steps how I stabilize the prototype.
 * _(not started)_ The article [04 Extend the prototype] describes the steps to